rica213/set-up-webpack/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> If you like the project please give it star
+> If you like the project ...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>